The Phrasal Verb 'Fill In' Explained

-An explanation of the different meanings of the English phrasal verb 'Fill In', with examples and exercises.
+An explanation of the different meanings of the English phrasal verb 'fill in' from a native speaker, with lots of examples in context

 'Fill in' is an English phrasal verb with a variety of meanings that all, in some way, mean to fill a kind of empty space, whether that be a physical hole or a gap in a person's knowledge of a situation.
 In this post, I will look at all of these meanings and how they are used in English by native speakers, with plenty of examples to aid your understanding.
 So, without further ado, let's get started....